camunda/camunda-docs-manual/content/user-guide/dmn-engine/data-types.md

-You therefore have to implement a new {{< javadocref page="org/camunda/bpm/dmn/engine/impl/spi/type/DmnDataTypeTransformer.html" text="DataTypeTransformer" >}}.
+You therefore have to implement a new {{< javadocref page="org/camunda/bpm/dmn/engine/impl/spi/type/DmnDataTypeTransformer.html" text="DmnDataTypeTransformer" >}}.
 The transformation is processed in the `transform()` method and return a typed value.
 If a value can not be transformed successfully then an `IllegalArgumentException` should be thrown.